-Have you ever been in that awkward position at work where you’ve discovered a colleague who’s noticeably upset or even crying, and not known what to do or to say?
+Have you ever been in that awkward position at work where you've seen a colleague reduced to tears by someone's rude behavior?

 Well I have... actually more than once!